5 Essential Safety Tips for Hitching a TrailerTravel safely from Point A to Point B.

-Trailers are an important tool for work and play, but proper preparation and usage play an important role in whether or not your trailer safely gets from point A to point B. An improperly hitched trailer can break free and cause major damage on the road.
-Fortunately, these accidents are completely preventable.
+Trailers are an important tool for work and play, but proper preparation and usage play an important role in whether or not your trailer (and you) get safely from point A to point B. An improperly hitched trailer can break free and cause major damage on the road.
+Fortunately, most of these accidents are completely preventable.
 Here are five important safety tips for hitching a trailer.

 The size of your hitch ball matters down to the smallest eighth of an inch.
 If you have a 2-inch trailer, you should be using a 2-inch hitch ball.
 Otherwise, the trailer could pop off during towing and have dire consequences.
 The process for latching your trailer should go smoothly, without resistance or force, and make sure to use a pin or lock to safely secure it.